Here are the top Institutional holders of Texas Capital Bancshares Inc. (TCBI) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 5.8 million shares valued at $345.12 million.
 The investor’s holdings represent 11.49% of the TCBI Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 4.67 million shares valued at $278.12 million to account for 9.26% of the shares outstanding.
 The other top investors are Credit Suisse Ag/ which holds 4.32 million shares representing 8.55% and valued at over $256.83 million, while Dimensional Fund Advisors LP holds 4.80% of the shares totaling 2.42 million with a market value of $144.21 million.

-Texas Capital Bancshares Inc. (NASDAQ: TCBI) is 13.85% higher on its value in year-to-date trading and has touched a low of $20.75 and a high of $93.26 in the current 52-week trading range.
+Texas Capital Bancshares Inc. (NASDAQ: TCBI) is 11.68% higher on its value in year-to-date trading and has touched a low of $20.75 and a high of $93.26 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The TCBI stock was last observed hovering at around $69.50 in the last trading session, with the day’s loss setting it -1.76% off its average median price target of $79.00 for the next 12 months.
-It is also 28.69% off the consensus price target high of $95.00 offered by 14 analysts, but current levels are -4.22% lower than the price target low of $65.00 for the same period.
+The TCBI stock was last observed hovering at around $66.26 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $74.00 for the next 12 months.
+It is also 30.05% off the consensus price target high of $95.00 offered by 14 analysts, but current levels are -2.23% lower than the price target low of $65.00 for the same period.

 Texas Capital Bancshares Inc. (TCBI) Analyst Forecasts